Best Mocktail Recipes

 More Recipes You’ll Love

-If this kidney cleanse juice is part of a reset week, the full routine is in my juice fasting detox recipes guide – seven juices across three days, plus the daily rhythm that makes it feel calm rather than strict.
+If this cucumber parsley juice is part of a reset week, the full routine is in my juice fasting detox recipes guide – seven juices across three days, plus the daily rhythm that makes it feel calm rather than strict.
 For something warm between juices, the ginger infusion is what I reach for most.

-And once the reset is done and you want something light and fizzy instead of another kidney cleanse juice, the grapefruit soda is the way back to normal – five minutes, no juicer, and exactly the kind of drink I want on day four.
+And once the reset is done and you want something light and fizzy instead of another cucumber parsley green juice, the grapefruit soda is the way back to normal – five minutes, no juicer, and exactly the kind of drink I want on day four.

 If you batch-prep on Sundays, the ginger turmeric shot pairs well with a reset week – ten shots in one go, one each morning before the first juice of the day.